 For one, Vaati is not a child.
 Look at Vaati's dialogue in MC and tell me twelve year olds speak like that?
 He speaks much too eloquently for a child, yet displays the brash and impatient behavior of a teenager.
 It's safer to assume he's somewhere around 15 or 16.
 After all, that still constitutes as "young."
 Plus we never take into consideration what Minish 'young' is either.
 Take for example JRR Tolkein and his books featuring hobbits.
 Hobbits aren't considered adults until they're 50 years old - or 35, I forget which one exactly, but the point is, it's not what we would typically consider young.
 Especially since age 111 is considered extremely old for a hobbit as witnessed by the remarks on Bilbo Baggins's age in Fellowship of the Ring -, despite the fact they're not considered adults until later than we would typically expect.
 So if the Minish also have a different aging system, we have no idea what can be considered young to them.
-To top it off, Hyrule Historia refers to Vaati as a man, not a child; and we can't forget his voice.
+To add two more points to this, Hyrule Historia refers to Vaati as a man, not a child; and we can't forget his voice.
 Yes, his voice is high-pitched in what we hear of him in Minish Cap, HOWEVER, the voice is actually the same vocal track they used for the Happy Mask Salesman in Ocarina of Time and Majora's Mask - an adult.

 So if you're reading this and you truly want to understand my opinions and thoughts on this character get the manga out of your head, because it does not apply here.